 Associate Real Estate Broker

-This is a real estate broker who has a brokerage license but works at a firm instead of manages one on their own.
+This is a real estate broker who has a brokerage license but works at a firm instead of managing one on their own.
 These brokers are usually also sellers.

 Associate brokers can be just as successful as the broker who owns or manages the firm.
 But they choose the associate position because they have lower monthly expenses and have lower risk on a variety of levels.